mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 === "OpenAI"

     - gpt-3.5-turbo `default`: Ideal for smaller requests and simple specifications.
 However, due to the complexity of dashboard creation, `gpt-3.5-turbo` often produces incomplete responses for larger tasks.
-    - gpt-4o: Excels in dashboard creation tasks, providing stable and complete responses.
+    - gpt-4-turbo: Excels in dashboard creation tasks, providing the most stable and complete responses.
+    - gpt-4o: Similar performance in terms of the quality of generated content.
 Compared to gpt-4-turbo, gpt-4o is much faster and cheaper.
-    - gpt-4-turbo: Excels in dashboard creation tasks, providing stable and complete responses.
-    - gpt-4o-mini: Ideal for smaller requests and simple specifications.
-Most cost-effective.

 === "Anthropic"